Wild West Romance

 Wild West Romance is a 1928 American silent Western film directed by R.L.
 Hough, and written by Jack Cunningham and Delos Sutherland.
 The film stars Rex Bell, Caryl Lincoln, Neil Neely, Billy Butts, Jack Walters, and Fred Parker.
 The film was released on June 10, 1928, by Fox Film Corporation.
+A print of Wild West Romance exists in the Czech Film Archive.

 Plot

 A ne'er-do-well cowboy named Phil (Rex Bell) defeats a bandit and wins the love of a minister's daughter (Caryl Lincoln).